 A cat wearing any kind of clothing is outright adorable.
 It is the sweetest thing in the world.

-Our Picks Of The Best Cat Raincoats
+The 3 Best Cat Raincoats

 If you intend to walk your cat while they wear the raincoat, there is an opening to thread the part of the collar that you can attach a leash to.